tact-lang/pitaya/docs/SPECIFICATION.md

 - Git Error: import/fetch failures (e.g., ref lock, pack corruption, insufficient disk)
  - Network Error: Blocked or unreachable network.
 When `runner.network_egress=offline`, failures due to blocked egress MUST be classified as `network` and include `egress=offline` in the message.

-The Instance Runner reports failure type, but doesn't interpret it.
-That's the strategy's job.
+The Instance Runner reports failure type but does not interpret it.
+Strategy code is responsible for interpretation.

 **Cancellation vs Failure**